top of page

 Summary of Dark Lover, a spicy vampire paranormal romance that delivers on fated mates

-At the center is the Black Dagger Brotherhood, a warrior group of vampires who protect their kind, both aristocratic and civilian vamps, from the lessers, desouled humans created by the Omega.
-Ward’s vampires come with a set of rules that is both familiar and refreshingly distinct.
+At the heart of this story is the Black Dagger Brotherhood, a warrior group of vampires who protect their kind, both aristocratic and civilian vamps, from the lessers, desouled humans created by the Omega.
+Ward’s vampires come with rules that are both familiar and new.

 Vampires are born, not made.
 A bite won’t turn a human, but a vampire can impregnate a human, producing a hybrid.
-Vampires can also mate with other vampires and have vampire children—though pureblood births are rare and dangerous, contributing to their dwindling numbers.
+Vampires can also mate with other vampires and have vampire children, though their births are rare and dangerous, contributing to dwindling numbers.

 Most of the vampires can’t walk in the sun, but some hybrids can.
-Feeding is also different here.
+Feeding is also different.
 Vampires rarely feed from humans, as human blood doesn’t truly sustain them.
 Instead, they feed from each other.

-Even the cosmology is unique.
-Good and evil are reimagined as the Virgin Scribe, creator of the vampire race, and the Omega, who desouls humans to create the lessers.
+Good and evil are redesigned as the Virgin Scribe, creator of the vampire race, and the Omega, who desouls humans to create the lessers.

 What Worked

-Multiple POVs & layered plotlines.
+Multiple POVs & layered plot lines.
 I’m a sucker for multiple POV.
 I love getting inside the heads of several characters, especially when there are A, B, and C plotlines working within one overarching story.
-Bonus points when those secondary threads clearly set up future books, and Ward delivers this in spades.
+Bonus points if those secondary threads clearly set up future books, and Ward delivers this in spades.

 Spicy Romance